fredstro/hilbertmodgroup/paper.md

 Fundamental domain will have more than one point at "infinity".
-From a practical standpoint the main problem appears when the degree and discriminant of the number field increases, making it necessary to, for instance, locate integral point in higher-dimensional polytopes.
+From a practical standpoint the main problem appears when the degree and discriminant of the number field increases, making it necessary to, for instance, locate integral points in higher-dimensional polytopes.

 # Statement of need